dougEfresh/fireblocks-sdk-rs/docs/WorkspaceManagementApi.md

 > Vec<models::UserGroupResponse> get_user_groups()
 List user groups

-Get all user groups in your workspace  - Please note that this endpoint is available only for API keys with Admin/Non Signing Admin permissions.
+Get all user groups in your workspace  - Please note that this endpoint is available only for API keys with Admin/Non Signing Admin permissions. </br>Endpoint Permission: Admin, Non-Signing Admin.

 ### Parameters